The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 ![Passage of Arms](https://xiv.sleepyshiba.com/pld/assets/skill-passageofarms.png)

 Passage of Arms applies a buff to all party members behind you, granting them a 15% reduction in damage taken.
-The buff lingers for five seconds after you cancel it, so the most common use-case is flashing it onto the party before high raid-wide damage.
+The buff lingers for five seconds after you cancel it, so the most common use case is flashing it onto the party before high raid-wide damage.

 ![Intervention](https://xiv.sleepyshiba.com/pld/assets/skill-intervention.png)